SeanMcP/seanmcp.com/src/content/make-a-web-component.md

 ---
 title: Make a web component
-description: How to make a custom web component with only a few lines of code
+description: How to make a custom web component with only a few lines of code.
 date: 2022-01-14T12:00-0400
 tags:
   - Articles